A Figure from the Common Lot

 Verbena, using her washrag, wiped at tears.

 “Richard.
 Lawrence.”
 Ebrach rose from his seat.
 Honoré saw the brothers’ faces suffused with a mute frustration.
-Ebrach, as he spoke with their mother, had held them suspended over Mrs. Keene.
-He had been busy with the filling and trimming of his first lamp.
+While he spoke with their mother, Ebrach had held them suspended over Mrs. Keene, busy with the filling and trimming of his first lamp.

 He now carried his can of oil to the other end of the table.
 “Jerome, did you find the matches?”